 The Samsung Q60T is decent for watching movies.
 It's good for dark room viewing thanks to its outstanding native contrast ratio and remarkable black uniformity, resulting in deep, uniform blacks.
 However, it doesn't have a local dimming feature to further deepen any blacks.
 It upscales lower-resolution content from Blu-ray players well, and it can remove judder from native 24p sources, ensuring a smooth movie-watching experience.

 The Samsung Q60T is decent for watching HDR movies.
-It displays a wide color gamut for HDR content but it doesn't get bright enough to truly make highlights pop.
+It displays a wide color gamut for HDR content, but it doesn't get bright enough to truly make highlights pop.
 Its contrast ratio is outstanding, and it has remarkable black uniformity, so details in dark scenes look great, but there's no local dimming feature to further improve contrast.
 It supports HDR10 and HDR10+, but not Dolby Vision, so HDR content from some streaming sources will be limited to HDR10, which isn't as good.